Trigger-edge/a-star-pathfinding/readme.txt

 1. Download Unity3D.
 2. Go to a-star-pathfinding/assets/levels and open “AStar.unity” in Unity3D.
 3. Once opened in Unity, click on the “play” icon at the top of the screen to run the project.

-3. To find C# code: Go to a-star-pathfinding/assets/scripts.
+NOTE: To find C# code: Go to a-star-pathfinding/assets/scripts.

 Innovation:
 - Used terrain-based weighted A* search as opposed to ‘uniform’ A* search learnt in class.